wdxxs2z/uaa-chart/README.md

 }
 audience := audiences[0]
 ```
-2. Before,if we set --oidc-username-claim=email,email_verified claim must be in our token.but recently,email_verified claim is not required for JWT validation(https://github.com/kubernetes/kubernetes/pull/61508),if it merage to next k8s release,we can use it with uaa.Now we only use **--oidc-username-claim=user_name**
+2. Before,if we set **--oidc-username-claim=email**,email_verified claim must be in our token.but recently,email_verified claim is not required for JWT validation(https://github.com/kubernetes/kubernetes/pull/61508),if it merage to next k8s release,we can use it with uaa.Now we only use **--oidc-username-claim=user_name**

 ```
  - --oidc-issuer-url=https://uaa.k8s.io/oauth/token